How to make a wool and yarn macrame leaf

 For this DIY macrame leaf, you only need two simple macrame knots.
 That’s it!
 Can you believe it?

-You need Lark’s Head knots and Diagonal Half Hitch Knots which you probably know already if you ever made friendship bracelets as a child.
+You need Lark’s Head knots and Diagonal Clove Hitch Knots which you probably know already if you ever made friendship bracelets as a child.
 I was obsessed with making them.

 - Tape the swivel hook to a hard surface, fold the 4 pieces of 116-inch macrame cording in half and loop them on the swivel hook with Lark’s Head Knots.

-- Start witht he Diagonal Half Hitch Knots from the center towards the outside.
+- Start with the Diagonal Clove Hitch Knots from the center towards the outside.

 - Make sure that you knot evenly.

-- The strands on the outside should be longer to create the diagonal shape.
+- The strands on the outside should be longer to create a diagonal shape.

-- Repeat the same Diagonal Half Hitch Knots on the other side.
+- Repeat the same Diagonal Clove Hitch Knots on the other side.

 - Thread a wood bead onto the two center strands.

-- Now it’s time for more Diagonal Half Hitch Knots towards the center of the piece.
+- Now it’s time for more Diagonal Clove Hitch Knots towards the center of the piece.

-- Repeat the Diagonal Half Hitch Knots on the other side to enclose the wood bead with a diamond shape.
+- Repeat the Diagonal Clove Hitch Knots on the other side to enclose the wood bead with a diamond shape.

-- Create an X-shape with more Diagonal Half Hitch Knots.
+- Create an X-shape with more Diagonal Clove Hitch Knots.

 - Fold a 12-inch wool strand in half.